Thesis

 Ambience: Founded in 2020, Ambience offers an AI-powered ecosystem of products designed to make clinical workflows, documentation, and billing more efficient.
 Its suite includes an AI ambient scribe for over 100 specialties, integrated coding assistance that extracts ICD-10 and CPT codes from conversations, after-visit summary generation, referral letter generation, and pre-charting support.

 Like Nuance and Augmedix, Ambience offers a more comprehensive solution than Abridge by incorporating medical coding support and covering a wider range of specialties.
-In February 2024, the company raised $70 million in Series B funding at a $300 million valuation, bringing its total funding to $100 million as of March 2025.
-Investors include Kleiner Perkins, Andreessen Horowitz, and the OpenAI Startup Fund.
+In July 2025, the company raised $243 million in Series C funding at a $1.25 billion valuation, bringing its total funding to 320 million as of September 2025.
+Investors include Kleiner Perkins, Andreessen Horowitz, Oak HC/FT, and the OpenAI Startup Fund.

 Suki: Founded in 2017, Suki provides an AI clinical assistant for healthcare professionals to dictate, generate notes ambiently, recommend codes, and answer medical questions.
 Like Ambience, Suki has more features but is more expensive than Abridge.
-In October 2024, the company raised $70 million in a Series D funding round led by Hedosophia, bringing its total funding to $165 million and its valuation to $400 million as of March 2025.
+In October 2024, the company raised $70 million in a Series D funding round led by Hedosophia at a valuation of $500 million, bringing its total funding to $165 million as of August 2025.
 Investors include Venrock, March Capital, and Flare Capital Partners.

 DeepScribe: DeepScribe was founded in 2017 and has since launched two main products: an AI medical scribe tailored for specialty-specific workflows and an AI tool that ensures coding compliance by providing insights into relevant HCC (hierarchical classification category) codes based on patient conversation data before, during, and after visits.
 It also includes a note customization studio with over 50 charting templates and a transparency feature similar to Abridge’s “Linked Evidence”, helping clinicians understand how AI-generated insights draw from raw patient conversation data.

 DeepScribe’s note-generation technology relies on a combination of fine-tuned large language models and task-specific models trained on millions of labeled patient conversations, with GPT-4 integrated into its stack.
 In contrast, Abridge has developed its own proprietary models specifically for speech recognition and note generation, eliminating its reliance on third-party LLMs.
-As of March 2025, DeepScribe had raised $60 million in funding, backed by investors like Index Ventures, 1984 Ventures, and Bee Capital.
-The company’s estimated valuation as of July 2023 was $180 million, and it integrates with seven EHR providers as of March 2025.
+As of September 2025, DeepScribe had raised $61 million in funding, backed by investors like Index Ventures, 1984 Ventures, and Bee Capital.
+The company’s estimated valuation as of July 2023 was $180 million, and it integrated with seven EHR providers as of September 2025.

 Nabla: Founded in 2018, Nabla is an ambient AI platform that offers pre-charting, clinical notes, EHR integration, medical coding, and patient summary-generating features.
 In January 2024, the company raised $24 million in a Series B funding round led by Cathay Innovation, bringing its total funding to $44.7 million as of March 2025.
 As of March 2025.
 Nabla supported three more clinical specialties than Abridge and had a broader focus on streamlining medical administrative tasks, such as coding.
 Another distinction is that Nabla fine-tunes open source models to power its features, while Abridge has built its own models.